6 Questions About Health Insurance for Immigrants

 5. Do Undocumented Immigrants Get Health Insurance in the U.S.?

 Undocumented immigrants cannot receive federal benefits.
 Federal benefits include insurance plans on the federal marketplace exchanges and Medicare.
 However, undocumented immigrants can buy private insurance from certain companies.

 Children who are eligible based on income can receive state-funded health insurance in California, New York, Illinois, Massachusetts, Washington, D.C., Oregon, and Washington State.
 They may receive this insurance regardless of their immigration status.

 Lawfully present children of undocumented immigrants may be eligible for certain federal and state benefits.
 Virginia, Texas, Maryland, and several other states also grant pregnant women Medicaid or state-run health insurance coverage regardless of their immigration status.

-Note that insurance applications only ask about the immigration statuses of those receiving the benefit.
+Insurance applications only ask about the immigration statuses of those receiving the benefit.
 This includes applications on the federal health insurance marketplace.
-For example, if you and your children are lawfully present and seeking insurance, but your undocumented spouse is not lawfully present.
-You only need to provide your and your children’s status when applying for health benefits.
+For example, if you and your children are lawfully present and seeking insurance but your undocumented spouse is not lawfully present, you only need to provide your and your children’s statuses when applying for health benefits.